ioBroker/dev-portal/README.md

 -   `PORTAL_GITHUB_OAUTH_CLIENT_SECRET`: Client secret belonging to the above OAuth App
 -   `CREATOR_GITHUB_OAUTH_CLIENT_ID`: GitHub Client ID of your OAuth App that is used to create and modify repositories (see below)
 -   `CREATOR_GITHUB_OAUTH_CLIENT_SECRET`: Client secret belonging to the above OAuth App
+-   `WEBLATE_ACCESS_TOKEN`: Access token for a read-only Weblate user

 ### GitHub OAuth Apps